Cruising the Chilean Fjords

 Welcome back to the Chilean Fjords; it has only been a few months since we last sailed through this untouched and raw, majestic part of the world.
 Feeling blessed, we sail through these peaceful and tranquil fjords another two times with Oceania Cruises on our 110-day voyage around South America throughout the cruise.

-We thoroughly enjoyed the pace of cruising through the fjords whilst we enjoyed our morning coffees with a view and meals throughout the day, blessed with outstanding nature engulfing us.
+We thoroughly enjoyed the pace of cruising through the fjords, our morning coffees with a view, and meals throughout the day, blessed with outstanding nature engulfing us.

-A day full of smiles and being spoilt on Oceania.
+It was a day full of smiles and being spoiled on Oceania.
 We were delighted when we found Chef Andrea preparing fresh pasta for lunch, and as the sun settled for the day, we were blessed with a sky full of colour.

 Puerto Chacabuca, Chile

-This morning, we arrived at Puerto Chacabuca super early at 7 am, but we couldn't wait to open the curtains to soak up the morning view, as the ship had been busy navigating the narrow channels of the fjords whilst we were all sleeping.
+This morning, we arrived at Puerto Chacabuca super early at 7 a.m., but we couldn't wait to open the curtains to soak up the morning sun.
+The ship had been busy navigating the narrow channels of the fjords while we were all sleeping.

 Upon opening the blinds, it was mesmerising.
 We were tucked into a tiny pocket of the fjords surrounded by snow-capped peaks and delicious greenery, covered with a sheet of majestic silver clouds; we couldn't wait to capture a few morning snaps.

-It was the beginning of a beautiful day; we were up and enjoying our morning coffee outside on the upper deck lounges, basking up our majestic surroundings.
+It was the beginning of a beautiful day.
+We were up and enjoying our morning coffee outside on the upper deck lounges, basking in our majestic surroundings.

 Once all the passengers had embarked on their excursions and the tenders were less crowded, we popped on and crossed to the nearby village.

-A quaint fishing village located deep within the Chilean Fjords of an intimate 500 people, all living a very remote and relaxing life amongst the fjords, we strolled around taking in the local living and enjoyed getting in some steps, fresh mountain air.
-We were blessed with a glorious day of sunshine (possibly too much for Sal & Wayne after we realised we had been kissed a little too much by such sun later in the day).
+A quaint fishing village located deep within the Chilean Fjords, with an intimate population of 500 people, all living a very remote and relaxing life amongst the fjords, we strolled around, taking in the local life and enjoying getting some steps in with fresh mountain air.
+We were blessed with a glorious day of sunshine (possibly too much for Sal and Wayne after we realised we had been kissed a little too much by such sun later in the day).

 We couldn't leave without visiting the local general store; it was always fun perusing the shelves and checking out the local display of wines and spirits, which, of course, we left with a bag full of goodies for the crew and ourselves.

-We arrived back on the ship just in time for a relaxing lunch with front-row seats to the fjords at the Terrace cafe on the outside deck; it was remarkable!
+We arrived back on the ship just in time for a relaxing lunch at the Terrace cafe on the outside deck.
+We had front-row seats to the fjords, which was remarkable!

-The ship departed mid-afternoon, and we were all in for a treat of the most spectacular scenic cruising as we navigated through the channels and fjords; feeling like we could reach over and touch them, we were in awe of the beauty.
+The ship departed mid-afternoon, and we were all in for a treat of the most spectacular scenic cruising as we navigated through the channels and fjords.
+Feeling like we could reach over and touch them, we were in awe of their beauty.
 We recently cruised through the Chilean Fjords and were very surprised that a ship this size could create such an intimate feeling and opportunity to fully appreciate the fjords over and above the experience from an expedition cruise; thank you, Oceania, for gifting us with this incredible travel moment.

 During dinner time in Polo Grill, we were ever so spoilt with a window table as we continued the scenic cruise through the islands scattered in the channels with a stunning backdrop of the dusty pink hues of a sunset sky.
 Not only did we have the majestic scenery, but an abundance of marine life followed us through as we dined throughout the evening; it was a constant check that out, Wayne; what is it?
 Next time, we will be sure to have our extra set of eyes and invite our binoculars to join us for dinner!
 We believe they were seals, flying fish, and possibly penguins… but we are still in debate!